Tlf/tlf/doc/README_QTC.txt

 * TAB - move to the next field
 * SPACE - move to the next field in QTC line, in RECV mode
 * Shift+TAB - move to the previous field
-* UP, DOWN - move to up or down
+* UP, DOWN - move up or down
-* BACKSPACE - delete the next to left
+* BACKSPACE - delete the next char left
-* DELETE - delete the current position, shift to left the right next
+* DELETE - delete the current position, shift left the rest of line
 * ENTER - send "R" or "AGN" to station

-If you have any question, just send an e-mail to me, or Tlf devel list.
+If you have any question, just send an e-mail to me or the Tlf develop list.